Extracts From The Book Germany's War, German POWs Post-WWII

 broke out twice amongst them.
 After the second mutiny the Americans decided to use German prisoners to govern the Hungarians.

-asked the Americans for permission to bring the Hungarians' leftovers into the camps of the starving Germans, it was
+Germans asked the Americans for permission to bring the Hungarians' leftovers into the camps of the starving Germans,

 - Sometimes it happened that groups of our own men were gathered and transported away.